LesterGallagher/LesterGallagher.github.io/_posts/2018-11-01-lazyloading-images-with-javascript.md

 }
 ```

-But of courcse, we want to show the image so let's change the javascript to the following.
-Bassicly we load another image in the background.
-Once it's loaded we set it's "src" to our initial image's "src" and remove the padding which we used to fill the image initially.
+But of course, we want to show the image so let's change the javascript to the following.
+Basically we load another image in the background.
+Once it's loaded we set it's "src" to our initial image "src" and remove the padding which we used to fill the image initially.

 ```javascript
 var img = document.querySelector('img[data-src]');